The Spiritual Exercises

 The Spiritual Exercises were carefully designed and meticulously refined by St. Ignatius Loyola as he guided others through retreats.
 They are divided up into four “weeks,” which are actually more like four phases that do not have concrete duration.

 The first phase is a reflection on our life, much like a longer version of the daily Examen.
 We look back and notice the grace of God working in our lives, and how our sin has separated us from God’s love.
-As we transition through the end of week 1 and prepare for week 2 we examine how we are heeding Christ’s call to follow Him and renew our efforts to do so.
+As we transition through the end of week one and prepare for week two we examine how we are heeding Christ’s call to follow Him and renew our efforts to do so.

 We spend the second phase of the Exercises meditating on Christ and how to follow Him more closely as a disciple.
 This Week includes reflections on scripture, especially focusing on Christ’s life.
 The purpose of this period is to help us re-dedicate our lives to the work of Christ – making Him known in the world and loving Him more deeply.